m00nlitcat/blog.myget.org/_posts/2017-12-13-myget-2017-2-release-notes.markdown

 ## Features

-Full release notes with a list of all features and fixes are [availble from our docs](http://docs.myget.org/docs/release-notes/myget-2017.2).
+Full release notes with a list of all features and fixes are [available from our docs](http://docs.myget.org/docs/release-notes/myget-2017.2).

 We love hearing from you, so keep that [feedback](https://myget.uservoice.com/) coming!
 MyGet is built for you!